priest-ctfx/en_learning/aws.md

 > ## 1 serveral AWS accounts. implement least privilege permissions policy allows Lambda functions tun in each of the AWS account
-> * centralized account create IAM role has lambda service as trusted entity.
+> * centralized account create IAM role has lambda service (not other accounts) as trusted entity.
 > * other AWS account create IAM role has minimal permissions.
-Add centralized accounts Lamda IAM role as trusted entity.
+Add centralized accounts Lamda IAM role (not lambda service) as trusted entity.
 ----------

 > ## 2 site using Application load Balancer(ALB).
 24 hours and 8 hours
-> * Store the Docker imagesin ECR.
+> * Store the Docker images in ECR.
 ----------

 > ## 3 stateless ETL. application is scheduled to run every 4 hours and runs for up to 20 minutes.
-> * User AWS Fargate to run.
+> * Use AWS Fargate to run.
 User Amazon EventBridge to invoke Fagete task every 4 hours.
 ----------

 > ## 4 EC2 instance in an Auto Scaling group.